How to configure Google Scholar settings

 - Edit the Export to Google Scholar setting.

-4. Remove links in Google Scholar
+Remove links from Google Scholar